ranjitiyer/awscli-helper/README.md

 If there are transient failures like connection issues, re-run the download script.
 It keeps a history file so it won't process commands already completed.
 If you do actually want a full recreation of the database, delete the `.history` file in the parent folder.

+# Limitations
+* Script and db must be in the same folder because an installer doesn't exist yet.

 # Improvements
+* Installer
 * Colored printing of code snippets
-* Create a command to list AWS services
+* Command to list AWS services